slicingmelon/burp-proxy-rotate/README.md

         *   **Format:** `protocol://host:port` (e.g., `socks5://127.0.0.1:1080`)
         *   **Authenticated Format:** `protocol://username:password@host:port` (e.g., `http://user:pass@proxy.example.com:8080`)
 3.  **Validate Proxies (Recommended):**
     *   Click "Validate All" to check the status of your added proxies.
-Inactive or problematic proxies will be indicated and exluded.
+Inactive or problematic proxies will be indicated and excluded.
 4.  **Enable Extension**
     *   Click "Enable Proxy Rotate".
 The status will update to "Running on 127.0.0.1:PORT".
     *   Configure the "Local port" if needed (or use random port -- recommended).